Helbindi/rock-paper-scissor-game/README.md

 ### What I learned

-For this project, I utilized the Reducer and Context hooks to manage the state of my game.
+For this project, I learned to utilize the Reducer and Context hooks to manage the state of my game.
+Another part that was tricky for me was determining the best way to transition the Roshambo game logic into code.

 ## Author